maik97/wacky-rl/README.md

 # Custom Reinforcement Learning Agents
 With `wacky-rl`, you can create your own custom reinforcement learning agents.
 The library is modular and lets you customize everything by subclassing and plugging in different modules.
-Note that there are not many restrictions, and you are free to build agents that might not make sense, hence the name “wacky”.
+Note that there are not many restrictions, and you are free to build agents that might not make sense, hence the name `wacky-rl`.

 If you want to quickly create and test your ideas for custom RL agents, this library is the right choice.
 Personally, I use this project for experiments, research and to improve my understanding of RL.